-We won’t go into depth on these the capabilities of these tools here, but let’s take a quick look at how easily they integrate with S3 using CloudBerry Box as an example.
+We won’t go into depth on these the capabilities of these tools here, but let’s take a quick look at how easily they integrate with S3 using CloudBerry Backup as an example.
 If you’d like more information, check out our CloudBerry Backup review.

 With Amazon S3, you need to generate keys to activate this connection.
-Back in the AWS portal, click on your account name on the top-right side and select “my security credentials” from the drop-down menu.
+Back in the AWS portal, click on your account name on the top-right side and select “my security credentials” from the dropdown menu.

 On the next page, click on the line for “access keys.”

 Click on the “create new access key” button.
 This will generate both the access key ID and secret access key you need to connect CloudBerry Box to Amazon S3.
 Once you close this screen, you won’t be able to retrieve your secret key again.
 You can download a key file if you want for safeguarding.

 Back in the CloudBerry Amazon S3 integration window, input the keys in the respective fields.
 You’ll also need to create a display name for your integration and select the Amazon S3 cloud storage bucket you want to connect to in the “bucket name” field.

 That’s the hard part.
 The wizard will walk you through the rest of the steps, which include creating a name for your backup plan, setting encryption levels, file-transfer options and notifications, and choosing the folders and files you want to backup.